DudaAvila/Exercise3--twist-2025/README.md

 # Exercise3--twist-2025

-Website with examples and explanations of different tags, all the informations are based on the website https://www.w3schools.com/tags/tag_var.asp.
+→ Website with examples and explanations of different tags, all the informations are based on the website https://www.w3schools.com/tags/tag_var.asp, and the examples are from different websites as you can see in the code. <br/>